springload/awesome-wagtail/README.md

 - [Wagtail Wednesdays #03 - Using tabs to create a cleaner admin interface](https://www.youtube.com/watch?v=uZc0aZrHtQw) - Chris talks you through using tabs to organise fields.
 - [Wagtail Wednesdays #04 - Organising Images and Documents using Wagtail Collections](https://www.youtube.com/watch?v=HGXHtFpLDCA) - Kieran talks you through the process of organising your images and documents into collections.
 - [Wagtail Wednesdays #05 - How to organise your fields and streamline the editor experience](https://www.youtube.com/watch?v=CedcZmQ9KHs) - Chelsea talks you through the process of organising your fields to make it easier to manage them and streamline the editor experience.
-- [Wagtail Wednesdays #06 - Creating &amp; using custom settings in your wagtail site](https://www.youtube.com/watch?v=KJWCGq3IRNc) - Chris talks you through setting up and using custom site settings.
+- [Wagtail Wednesdays #06 - Creating & using custom settings in your wagtail site](https://www.youtube.com/watch?v=KJWCGq3IRNc) - Chris talks you through setting up and using custom site settings.
 - [Wagtail Wednesdays #07 - How to Enable the Wagtail Styleguide](https://www.youtube.com/watch?v=_CfU9UivYPI) - It’s a really helpful resource that takes no time at all to enable and it allows you to check your components against the guidelines and shows all the available Wagtail icons.
 - [How to Deploy Wagtail to Google App Engine](https://www.youtube.com/watch?v=uD9PTag2-PQ) - Focus is Google Cloud Platform but a great introduction on how to get Wagtail up and running in their PAAS.